What are the governing responsibilities and authority of the NAR Board of Directors?

 - Know the issues of importance to the Association and report matters of concern or actions taken by the Association back to your constituency.

-- Participate in the meetings.
-The Association depends on the experience, knowledge, judgment, and spirit you bring to the Board of Directors.
+- Participate in the NAR meetings!
+The Association and membership depends on the experience, knowledge, judgment, and spirit you bring to the Board of Directors.

 Whom do I represent?

 As a member of the Board of Directors, you represent each of NAR’s members (over one million).
-This may be challenging because there will be a multitude of viewpoints by the membership on various issues, but if you place the welfare of the Association first, the right decision will be made.
+This may be challenging because there may be a multitude of viewpoints by the membership on various issues but, if you place the welfare of the Association first, the right decision will be made.

 As a director, am I automatically a member of the Delegate Body?

-The Delegate Body consists of all member board presidents or their designees.
+No. The Delegate Body consists of all Member Board Presidents or their designees.

-Typically, the Delegate Body meets once a year at the REALTORS® Conference & Expo to vote on Constitution and Code of Ethics changes.
+Typically, the Delegate Body meets once a year at the REALTORS® Conference & Expo to vote on recommended changes to the NAR Constitution and Code of Ethics.
 The President or the Board of Directors, upon 30 days notice, may call a special Delegate Body meeting, if necessary.

 What is my liability as a director of NAR?